payalord/ZMatrix/docs/USER_GUIDE.md

 Older animation and screensaver CFGs load directly without an installer conversion.
 Special-string probability accepts either a decimal point or the decimal comma used by some older configurations (for example, 0,25 means 25%).
-Loading leaves the file unchanged; saving writes this value with a decimal point while preserving the file's existing ANSI or UTF-16 encoding.
+Loading leaves the file unchanged; saving preserves its supported encoding.

 ## Automatic startup